-The traditional occupation of most of the Reddy groups is settled cultivation, followed by animal husbandry and labour.
-Both men and women smoke a homemade cheroot (chutta) which results a high incidence of mouth and throat cancer.
+The traditional occupation of most of the Reddy groups is settled farming, followed by animal husbandry and paid labour.
+Both men and women smoke a homemade cheroot (chutta) which results in a high incidence of mouth and throat cancer.

 Prayer Points * For the salvation of the Kunbi people and that God may send several Christian workers to work among them and meet their spiritual and physical needs.

 * Pray for the Kunbi Christians to reach out to their own people.

 * Pray that their men and women may give up smoking